Not all that long ago, customer support was pretty cut and dried. If people had a problem or a question, they typically had two routes to choose from:

 As the above examples highlighted, a customer support experience that lacks any cohesion and consistency is infuriating for customers.
 In fact, 51% of consumers say that not having to repeat themselves at all makes for the best customer service experience.

-When the same study found that 79% of customers think personalized service is even more important than personalized marketing, it’s tough to overstate the importance of an omnichannel experience.
+When the same study found that 79% of customers think personalized service is even more important than personalized marketing, it’s tough to overstate the importance of an omnichannel customer service experience.
 Agents are able to approach those support interactions with all of the information they need — identifying information, purchase history, and past conversations — to facilitate a highly targeted and specific conversation.

 That also means much faster resolution times for both customers and support team members.
 They spend way less time getting up to speed and searching for details — and that means more time spent fostering a positive relationship and brand identity.
+Omnichannel communication is more effective. and at its core, more efficient.

-2. Boosted agent efficiency and productivity
+2. Boosted agent productivity with omnichannel communication

 It might feel like customers are the main beneficiaries of omnichannel customer support, but support teams stand to gain plenty too — especially in terms of efficiency.